-- The Department of Agriculture, Forestry and Fisheries currently lists 130 000 managed colonies of bees and 1800 beekeepers on their records.
+- The Department of Agriculture, Land Reform and Rural Development (DALRRD) currently lists 130 000 managed colonies of bees and 1 800 beekeepers on their records.
 About 70 000 of the colonies are based in the Western Cape.
 However, the numbers are thought to be much larger, because of unregistered colonies and bee keepers (Winde, 2018).

 - South Africa produces around 1 500 tons of honey per year, and is a net importer, importing over 2 000 tons annually.
 The country does some exporting though, mostly to African countries with neighbours Namibia, Botswana, Lesotho and Mozambique topping the list.

 - There are regulations regarding importation of beeswax and honey in order to keep infectious diseases out of the country.
 All imported honey and bee products need to be irradiated for disease control purposes, and are required to display the radurised sign on these products.